 Power supply and power cord

 1 mSATA to SATA adapter

 Users manual on CD-ROM

-*The Forensic Falcon-NEO achieves speeds surpassing 50GB/min using solid state “suspect” drives that contain a freshly installed Windows “X” OS and random data.
+*The Forensic Falcon-NEO achieves speeds surpassing 50GB/min using solid state “suspect” drives that contain a freshly installed Windows “X” OS and random data and solid state destination drives.
 Settings used are e01/ex01 image format, with compression and with verify “on”.
 The specification and condition of the suspect hard drives as well as the mode, image format and settings used during the imaging process may affect the achieved speeds.